-Categorical Data Analysis
+Categorical Data Analysis - Online Course

 A 4-Day Livestream Seminar Taught by

-Many—perhaps even most— behavioral, health, and social science questions include outcome variables that are categorical.
-E.g. Which political candidate will win the next election?
+Many—perhaps even most—behavioral, health, and social science questions include outcome variables that are categorical.
+E.g., Which political candidate will win the next election?
 How does a parent’s social class influence children’s educational attainment?
 How many publications does it take to receive tenure?
 Do men or women drink more alcoholic drinks?
 Is a vaccine effective at preventing disease?
 Answering these—and countless other—questions cannot be adequately accomplished via the linear regression model and instead require the more advanced techniques covered extensively in this seminar.

 Categorical Data Analysis is a seminar in applied statistics that primarily deals with regression models in which the dependent variable is binary, nominal, ordinal, or count.
 Many common statistical issues including interpretation of coefficients, calculation of predictions, testing of interaction effects, testing for mediation or other cross-model comparisons, and assessing model fit, require a different approach for models with categorical dependent variables.
 The focus of the course is on interpretation and learning to deal with the complications introduced by the nonlinearity of the models.